Space Brothers (manga): Manga

 Space Brothers, written and illustrated by Chūya Koyama, has been serialized in Kodansha's Morning since December 6, 2007.
-Kodansha has collected its chapters into forty-two tankōbon volumes as of December 2022.
+Kodansha has collected its chapters into individual tankōbon volumes.
+The first volume was released on March 21, 2008.
+As of July 23, 2025, 45 volumes have been released.
+The series is set to end with its 46th volume.

 The manga is available in digital form in North America and Europe from ComiXology and Amazon in both volume and SimulPub chapter format.
-It is also currently available in English as part of a read-only subscription from Crunchyroll and Kodansha USA.
+It was previously also available in English as part of a read-only subscription from Crunchyroll and Kodansha USA.

 Anime

 A 99-episode anime television series adaptation by A-1 Pictures aired on Yomiuri TV from April 1, 2012, to March 22, 2014.
 It was simulcast by Crunchyroll.
 The series is licensed by Sentai Filmworks in North America.
 The 31st episode, which aired on November 4, 2012, features the first piece of voice acting to be recorded in space, performed by astronaut Akihiko Hoshide aboard the International Space Station.
 A special episode titled "Planetarium: Space Brothers: One Point of Light" (プラネタリウム　宇宙兄弟～一点のひかり～, Puranetariumu Uchū Kyōdai Itten no Hikari) was screened in planetariums during Summer 2012 and was released on DVD with the 20th manga volume on February 22, 2013.
+In January 2024, Chūya Koyama stated that the anime is planned to continue after the manga ends.